asbjoernlindholm/facial-finetuning/README.md

 The repository contains the fine-tuned facial trait models as well as scripts showing how to fine-tune them and use the models.

-Please visit [PSRM dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FCH9AXM&version=DRAFT) for data and reproduction code for graphs and tables in the paper.
+Please visit the [Political Science Research and Methods (PSRM) Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FCH9AXM&version=DRAFT) for data and replication code for graphs and tables in the paper.

 # Repository content